Loads a data file from disk.

-You must confirm the file type by clicking the OK button.
+You must confirm the file type by clicking OK.
 If the program would have selected the wrong file format, you can choose the correct file format by selecting the corresponding button.
-Next click the OK button to proceed.
+Next click OK to proceed.

 Finally, you will have to select the variables to be imported in the Select variables dialog box (see SPSS files).
 If no name is available for a particular variable in the test file, then MedCalc will give the name FIELDxx to the variables, where xx is the number of the field (or variable) in the file.